 CavanKerry Press currently has 96 volumes in print or under contract.
 The authors are geographically, culturally, economically, and stylistically diverse.

-The press publishes 5 to 6 books each year through one of the five imprints:
+The press publishes 5 to 6 books each year through one of the five categories:

 – Emerging Voices, works from early or mid-career poets